You’ve Been Making French Toast All Wrong—Here’s How to Do It Right

-A plate of perfect French toast—crispy round the edges, custardy in the center, and capped off with an amber kiss of maple syrup—is a thing of breakfast time beauty.
-On the other hand, slices that turn out soggy and squishy, charred in some spots and undercooked in others... well, there’s nothing sadder.
+A plate of perfect French toast—crispy 'round the edges, custardy in the center, and capped off with an amber kiss of maple syrup—is a thing of breakfast time beauty.
+On the other hand, slices that turn out soggy and squishy, charred in some spots and undercooked in others... well, there’s nothing worse.
 What could go wrong?
-We've identified five common French toast mistakes and how to fix them.
+Find out how to make French toast perfectly by fixing these common French toast mistakes.

-You're not seasoning aggressively: Milk and eggs are the only essentials required for the custard base—but it’s how you season the mixture that will give your French toast a distinctive flavor.
+Milk and eggs are the only essentials required for the custard base—but it’s how you season the mixture that will give your French toast a distinctive flavor.
 A pinch of cinnamon and a glug of vanilla extract are standard upgrades—and a little sugar never hurts either.
-Consider this when choosing a sweetener: powdered sugar will dissolve well, leaving you a smooth custard, while brown sugar will create a lovely caramel flavor as it cooks.
-Or, for a grown-up twist, try adding a dash of liqueur like a spiced rum or Grand Marnier.
+Consider this when choosing a sweetener: powdered sugar will dissolve well, leaving you with a smooth custard, while brown sugar will create a lovely caramel flavor as it cooks.
+Or, for a grown-up twist, try adding a dash of liqueur, like a spiced rum or Grand Marnier.